anilsah895/hybrid-music-search/README.md

 This runs a few representative queries (`"new pop"`, `"C major female vocal"`, `"energetic electronic"`) through the full hybrid pipeline and prints the top results with scores and lineage ids.

----
 ### 5. Run Feedback Buffer Validation (Part 4)

 ```bash
 python -m scripts.simulate_feedback
 ```

-This generates high‑QPS feedback events into `FeedbackBuffer`, flushes the aggregated counters to Postgres, and verifies that `clicks` and `impressions` in `music_tracks` match the expected buffered totals.[file:177][file:174]
+This generates high-QPS feedback events into `FeedbackBuffer`, flushes the aggregated counters to Postgres, and verifies that `clicks` and `impressions` in `music_tracks` match the expected buffered totals.

 ---

 ## Files of Interest

 - `alembic/` — database migrations (Alembic)